European Investment Bank postpones decision on fossil fuel lending

-BRUSSELS (Reuters) - The European Investment Bank has postponed taking a decision on whether to stop financing fossil fuel projects to November, an official said on Tuesday, as the multilateral lender works out whether to keep financing gas projects for a period.
+BRUSSELS, Oct 15 (Reuters) - The European Investment Bank, the world’s biggest multilateral lender, has postponed a decision on whether to stop financing fossil fuel projects to November, a senior EIB official said on Tuesday, to work out final details of the move away from coal.

 The bank’s president, Werner Hoyer, is pushing for the bank to take the lead in financing sustainable projects, and proposed in July to stop its fossil fuel lending by the end of 2020.

-But Germany, Europe’s biggest economy and the EIB’s biggest shareholder, wants the bank to continue financing projects linked to natural gas, which produces less greenhouse gas emissions than coal or oil and which Germany and some other states want to use as a fuel to transition away from coal.
+But Germany, Europe’s biggest economy and the EIB’s biggest shareholder, wants the bank to continue to finance projects linked to natural gas.

 “On the basis of what we discussed this morning I am increasingly confident that we will achieve final approval in November,” said Andrew McDowell, an EIB vice-president, told Reuters in an interview during the meeting.